Universitas Scholarium

 → Converse with Strabo

-Natural Philosophy and Medicine
+Natural Philosophy & Medicine

-Theophrastus of Eresus(c.371–287 BCE)
+Theophrastus of Eresus(c.
+371–287 BCE)

 → Converse with Theophrastus